TO RESIDE PERMANENTLY

 Immigrant visa interviews and inquiries in person are by appointment only.

-For Immigrant Visa applications, Immigrant Visa Petitions, Diversity Visa Program and Diversity Visa applications, K or Fiancé(e) Visas, Returning Resident Status, Transportation Letters for Lawful Permanent Residents and Immigrant Visa waivers, please contact the Immigrant Visa unit:
+For Immigrant Visa applications, Immigrant Visa Petitions, Diversity Visa Program and Diversity Visa applications, Fiancé(e) Visas, Returning Resident visas, Transportation Letters for Lawful Permanent Residents and Immigrant Visa waivers, please contact the Immigrant Visa unit:

 +381 11 706 4000